The Wachowskis' unrealized projects

-The following is a list of unproduced projects from The Wachowskis in roughly chronological order.
-During their long careers, The Wachowskis have worked on a number of projects which never progressed beyond the pre-production stage under their direction.
-Some of these projects fell in development hell and are presumably or officially canceled.
+American filmmakers the Wachowskis have worked on a number of projects which never progressed beyond the pre-production stage under their direction.
+Some of these projects fell into development hell and are presumably or were cancelled.

 1990s

 Plastic Man

-In 1995, The Wachowskis wrote a script for a film adaptation of the Plastic Man comic book series.
+In 1995, the Wachowskis wrote a script for a film adaptation of the Plastic Man comic book series.
 The film was planned to be developed by Warner Bros.
-However, due to unknown reasons, the film was never made, although the script was finally leaked online by Yahoo!
+However, for unknown reasons, the film was never made.
+The script was leaked online by Yahoo!
 Movies columnist and reader Greg Dean Schmitz in June 2003, one month after the release of The Matrix Reloaded.

 Vertical Run

-Around 1996, The Wachowskis wrote a script for a film adaptation of Joseph R. Garber's thriller Vertical Run.
-However, the film wasn't made, and after Garber's subsequent death in 2005.
+Around 1996, the Wachowskis wrote a script for a film adaptation of Joseph R. Garber's thriller Vertical Run.
+However, the film went unproduced.

 Carnivore

-This was the first film script written by The Wachowskis.
+This was the first film script written by the Wachowskis.
 It has been described as "a Corman-style, low-budget horror movie that dealt with cannibalism or, more specifically, millionaires being eaten by cannibals".
 The writing was well-received and the script made the duo minded, although interest in making the film was low as executives told them "This is a bad idea.
 I can't make this.
 I'm rich."
-On April 6, 1999, a week after The Matrix opened in theaters, Variety reported that Trimark was considering purchase of the script and that they were in talks with George Romero to direct it with production slated to begin in August.
-In April 2001, it was reported that The Wachowskis were producing it for Lionsgate and looking for a director surfaced again (meaning Romero's departure from the project), and in August 2003 a second time, with their go-to cinematographer Bill Pope supposed to be making his directorial debut with it.
+On April 6, 1999, a week after The Matrix opened in theaters, Variety reported that Trimark was considering purchase of the script and that they were in talks with George A. Romero to direct it with production slated to begin in August.
+In April 2001, it was reported that the Wachowskis were producing it for Lionsgate and looking for a director surfaced again (meaning Romero's departure from the project), and in August 2003 a second time, with their go-to cinematographer Bill Pope supposed to be making his directorial debut with it.

 Hard Boiled

-On August 22, 1999, five months after the release of The Matrix, it was reported that The Wachowskis were considering an animated film adaptation of the Hard Boiled comic book series, in which Geof Darrow, the conceptional designer of The Matrix trilogy, participated as cartoonist.
-However, Bleeding Cool later reported that the project was cancelled due to the fact that the Hard Boiled creator Frank Miller didn't want to see his creation as an animated film.
+On August 22, 1999, five months after the release of The Matrix, it was reported that the Wachowskis were considering an animated film adaptation of the Hard Boiled comic book series, in which Geof Darrow, the conceptional designer of The Matrix trilogy, participated as cartoonist.
+However, Bleeding Cool later reported that the project was cancelled due to the fact that the Hard Boiled creator Frank Miller did not want to see his creation as an animated film.